Family Day (Canada): Nova Scotia Heritage Day

 After the provincial Liberal Party was elected in 2013, its leader Stephen McNeil said that he planned to create a February statutory holiday in Nova Scotia.
 In December 2013, the government introduced a bill to create a holiday on the third Monday in February, starting in 2015.

 The permanent name for the holiday, Nova Scotia Heritage Day (Jour du patrimoine de la Nouvelle-Écosse), was announced on June 26, 2014.
 Each year it honours a different person; the first was Viola Desmond.
 The first twelve, covering 2015 to 2026, were chosen by a three-member government appointed panel from suggestions offered by Nova Scotian school children.
 Other days have or will recognize Mi'kmaq heritage, Africville, Joseph Howe, Edward Francis Arab, Nora Bernard, Carrie Best, J. Willie Comeau, Grand-Pré National Historic Site, William Hall, Rita Joe, Maud Lewis, and Mona Louise Parsons.

 Civic Holiday (Corner Brook, NL)

 Civic Holiday is marked by the city of Corner Brook, Newfoundland and Labrador, to coincide with the first weekend of its annual ten-day Winter Carnival.
-It is sometimes referred to as Carnival Day because of its long association with the festival, which marks its 50th anniversary in 2023.
+It is sometimes referred to as Carnival Day because of its long association with the festival, which was first celebrated in 1973.
 Most businesses are closed for the day, including provincial offices, even though it is not a province-wide holiday.
 The post offices remain open, as well as local schools, with the exception of grades k - 6, (which enjoy 3 hours off in the afternoon).
 It’s not a federal holiday.